rootmos/git-audit/README.md

 ```
 git-audit 0.1.0
 Gustav Behm <me@rootmos.io>
-Manages an audit trail for a git repository
+Manages an audit trail for a Git repository by considering it as an Ethereum side-chain

 USAGE:
     git-audit [OPTIONS] [SUBCOMMAND]